Superalgos/Superalgos/docs/pages/suite/suite-system-requirements.md

 permalink: suite-system-requirements.html
 ---

+## Cross-Platform

-The Superalgos Platform is a web app, therefore, it is cross-platform.
-The team is testing mostly on Windows systems, but there are users running the platform on Mac OS and Linux systems as well.
+Superalgos is a web app, therefore, it is cross-platform.
+The dev team is testing mostly on Windows systems, but users are running the system on Mac OS and Linux systems as well.

+## Chrome is the Only Tested Browser

+Chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
+We are not testing on any other browsers, and it is a well-known fact that browsers behave differently.

+## Processing Power

+One of the first and foremost design goals is to develop the most powerful trading automation and data processing system.
+There is no intention to limit or cut functionality short in an attempt to cope with less powerful hardware.
+It is a fact that your hardware will set the limits as of what you may or may not do with the system.

+The system's processing capacity is based on running independent, specialized processes.
+No single process is as intensive as to require any special hardware, and all processes may run on basic&mdash;even outdated&mdash;laptop computers.
+That means that, regardless of the limitations of your current hardware, you should be able to use all of the features in the system.

+What will vary depending on your hardware is the capacity to run a determinate number of processes simultaneoulsy.
+That is where you will find the limits of your hardware.
+In other words, you will find your system starts getting slow when it's doing many things at the same time.
+How many depends on your hardware.

-The app has very little requirements for active, hands-on use, that is, for creating strategies, running backtests, or interacting with the charts, for instance.
-We believe any cheap laptop should run the app without a problem.
+The app has very little requirements for active, hands-on use, that is, for creating strategies, running backtests, or interacting with light-weight charts, for instance.
+We believe any cheap laptop should cope with such use.

-Requirements increase significantly when processes that fetch data from exchanges, calculate indicators and run live trading sessions are active.
+Processing requirements increase in a roughly linear fashion with every process added to the mix.
+For instance processes that fetch data from exchanges and calculate indicators.

-The minimum hardware setup recommended for a dedicated machine running all processes to trade live, is 3 GB of RAM and a dual-core processor at 2.4 GHz.

-> **NOTE:** The above is a broad reference to the total RAM and processing power of the machine, not the specific requirements of the platform.

-**Processing power is the key for comfortable operation.**

-The following recommendations may make your life easier using this pre-release in beta stage:

-* **We highly recommend you use Chrome to run the platform** so that you have a similar environment as developers in case you need help.
-We are not testing on any other browsers and it is a well-known fact that browsers do behave differently.

-* **You will benefit from having a decent Console / Command Line application** for similar reasons: we hope you won't need it, but in case you do, it may save you lots of hassle and make a difference troubleshooting and getting help from the community.
-We recommend [Console Emulator Cmder](https://cmder.net/).
+These are a few examples of use cases demanding significant processing power:

+* Monitoring multiple markets in multiple exchanges, using multiple indicators on each chart, at the same time.

+* Backtesting multiple strategies in multiple exchanges or multiple periods, at the same time.

+* Running multiple live-trading sessions which depend on multiple indicators, at the same time.

+## RAM Memory

+The system is not RAM-intensive.
+One dedicated gigabyte should be enough for intensive use, and two gigabytes may be required for extreme charting.
+Those are ball-park, non-scientific figures.

+## Console/Command Line

+Processes started from the system log their activity on the default console application, or the console used to fire up the app.
+Windows Command Prompt is particularly bad.
+It is recommended to install and use a decent application, such as <a href="https://cmder.net/" rel="nofollow" rel="noopener" target="_blank">Console Emulator Cmder<a/> This will save you time and hassle in the long run.

-## Deploying a VPS to Trade Live
+## Deploying a Linux VPS to Trade Live

-The minimum hardware setup for a virtual machine (VM) or a virtual private server (VPS) destined to trade live is 3 GB of RAM and a dual-core processor at 2.4 GHz.
-This is recommended to minimize deployment costs.
-Under this configuration, the platform becomes slow to react to user input.
-If such is the case, you should start the live trading session and minimize the browser for lower CPU and memory consumption.

-You may want to read an article about [Trading Live from a Cheap Linux VM](https://medium.com/superalgos/trading-live-from-a-cheap-linux-vm-3edbe0c7ca42).
+You may want to read an article about <a href="https://medium.com/superalgos/trading-live-from-a-cheap-linux-vm-3edbe0c7ca42" rel="nofollow" rel="noopener" target="_blank">Trading Live from a Cheap Linux VM</a>.